Wills, Trusts & Probate

 What is the difference between a living will and a healthcare power of attorney?

-Without a living will, medical decisions may fall to family members or healthcare providers who might not know your preferences, potentially leading to disputes or treatments you would not have wanted.
-California law allows appointed healthcare agents to make decisions, but having a living will provides clear guidance and reduces uncertainty during critical times.
+Without a living will, medical decisions may fall to family members or healthcare providers who might not know your preferences, which can lead to conflict or treatment that does not align with your values.
+California law allows appointed healthcare agents to make decisions, but having written instructions provides clearer guidance and reduces uncertainty during stressful moments.
+Advance planning can protect your interests and ensure that care reflects your priorities even if you cannot speak for yourself.